ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Generic function for deletion handling}

-Another option is the usage of generic function for deletion handling:
+Another option is the usage of a generic function for deletion handling:

 {CODE-BLOCK:javascript}
 function deleteDocumentsBehavior(docId, collection) {